conradhalling/jekyll-theme-chirpy/_posts/2025-09-10-cape-cod-2025-day-eight.md

 community path was congested, and the ride was moderately stressful.

 I arrived home at about 5:15 p.m.
 There was no rain the entire day.
-My total mileage for the day was 45.15 miles.
+My total riding mileage for the day was 45.15 miles.